generic-github-user/generic-github-user.github.io/posts/python_nondeterminism_monad.md

 *This post contains some fairly lengthy exposition; if you want to skip right to the content promised by the title, go to [`## General nondeterminism with generators`](#general-nondeterminism-with-generators)*

 Many of the most curious and useful features of functional programming languages like Haskell derive from their ability (often unencumbered by the norms and constraints of industrial software engineering) to restate common algorithmic problems in novel ways -- i.e., to perform a change of basis into a domain more suited to the problem.
-One such frame shift (or rather, category of such) is widely known as [*declarative programming*](https://en.wikipedia.org/wiki/Declarative_programming) (as opposed to imperative or functional programming, for example), and concerns programming languages, libraries, and techniques based on stating the problem domain or constraint system, as well as the desired objective or target (the "what"), at a high level and leaving the low-level algorithmic details to the optimizer or runtime (the "how").
+One such frame shift (or rather, category of such) is widely known as [*declarative programming*](https://en.wikipedia.org/wiki/Declarative_programming) (as opposed to imperative programming, for example), and concerns programming languages, libraries, and techniques based on stating the problem domain or constraint system, as well as the desired objective or target (the "what"), at a high level and leaving the low-level algorithmic details to the optimizer or runtime (the "how").
 In some cases this may take the form of a domain-specific optimization or constraint solving library; other times it is integrated more tightly with a language's semantics and execution model.

 One self-contained and useful tool from this paradigm is ["nondeterminism"](https://en.wikipedia.org/wiki/Nondeterministic_programming) (this is a somewhat overloaded term, but in this case I am *not* talking about the kind of nondeterminism that people mention with respect to e.g., reproducibility of software artifacts or experiments).
 The premise is that we delineate the ways in which a program can branch or the alternatives to be selected between (potentially with nesting, recursion, and other complications) and search/"solve" for some solution among the set of possible paths or choices.
 That is to say, the nondeterminism interface should abstract away the construction of the search space and execution of the search procedure to some extent; the programmer need only be concerned with which choices are available and how they interact (e.g., how state evolves over time depending on the branch taken at each step).